-We re-iterate that no charges should be made for channels that are specifically used for Search and Rescue operations.
+No charges should be made for channels that are specifically used for Search and Rescue operations.

 Question 10: Ofcom would welcome stakeholders? views on the factors which should be taken into account when apportioning fees between individual users of radars and racons: